anovik/YandexTranslateCSharpSdk/README.md

 Requires .NET Framework 4.5 or higher.
 It has also a .NET Core version.
 The library is based on HttpClient.

-To run tests create key.txt in YandexTranslateCSharpSdkTests folder and put the key which you receive from Yandex here:
+To run tests get API key from Yandex:

 https://tech.yandex.com/keys/get/?service=trnsl

+and put it into the file key.txt in YandexTranslateCSharpSdkTests.

-List of supported languages can be found here:
+List of languages supported by Yandex.Translate API can be found here:

 https://tech.yandex.com/translate/doc/dg/concepts/api-overview-docpage/